+1 (650) 600-9686 [email protected]

 next arrow

 Nextera Video’s mission is to help equipment manufacturers IP-enable their products quickly and easily.
 We specialize in the education and development of ST 2110, ST 2059, NMOS, and IPMX solutions.
-Our industry-leading ST 2110, ST 2059, and IPMX FPGA Cores and NMOS control software have been deployed worldwide, helping dozens of customers successfully and competitively reposition their products in the IP era of Broadcast and Professional AV.
+Nextera has teamed up with Adeas to offer a complete solution for standards-based AV over IP.
+The Nextera-Adeas industry-leading ST 2110, ST 2059, and IPMX FPGA Cores and NMOS control software have been deployed worldwide, helping dozens of customers successfully and competitively reposition their products in the IP era of Broadcast and Professional AV.

-Nextera has the expertise and resources to guide customers through the development of IP-enabled products providing fast time to market without the headaches.
+Nextera and Adeas have the expertise and resources to guide customers through the development of IP-enabled products providing fast time to market without the headaches.
 We offer a complete uncompressed (or compressed) AV over IP solution that is fully interoperable based on ST 2110, ST 2059, NMOS, and IPMX standards.
-The Nextera solution provides everything needed for turn-key AV over IP including FPGA cores, drivers, control software, web GUI, and reference designs.
+The Nextera-Adeas solution provides everything needed for turn-key AV over IP including FPGA cores, drivers, control software, web GUI, and reference designs.
 Design services are also available to help get products to market quickly and easily.

 Join our team of customers and partners and contact [email protected] to learn more!